ansys/pystk/doc/source/api/ansys/stk/core/graphics/IProjectionRasterStreamPluginActivatorFactory.rst

 IProjectionRasterStreamPluginActivatorFactory
 =============================================

-.. py:class:: IProjectionRasterStreamPluginActivatorFactory
+.. py:class:: ansys.stk.core.graphics.IProjectionRasterStreamPluginActivatorFactory

    object

    The Activator class provides methods to load COM plugins that implement projection and raster streaming.
 For more information about the projection and raster plugins, see the STK Programming Interface.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IProjectionRasterStreamPluginActivatorFactory

 Overview
 --------